kiidbrian/vicky-portfolio/posts/evolution-of-ai-arbitration.md

 ##### Considering Implementation in Ghana

 The potential implementation of such technology in regions like Ghana raises several considerations worth examining.
-Ghana's arbitration framework is governed by the Alternative Dispute Resolution Act of 2010 (Act 798), which was developed with traditional arbitration in mind.
+The country's arbitration institutions currently operate with human arbitrators.
 The legal status of AI-generated arbitration awards under both Ghanaian and international law remains an open question that would need to be addressed.

 ##### Infrastructure and Institutional Considerations